For the media

 Therapy session between patient and doctor

-"These mental health concerns are not only pervasive during unprecedented times,” says Dr. Lisa Arian, senior medical director at Sharp Health Plan.
-"Even without a looming pandemic, approximately 1 in 5 American adults experience mental illness.
+"Our mental health is just as important as our physical health, and there are many ways to get support," says Dr. Lisa Arian, senior medical director at Sharp Health Plan.
+"Approximately 1 in 5 American adults experience mental illness.
 For these individuals, and many others, mental health coverage is paramount."

-“Additionally, preexisting mental health and substance use conditions are covered,” Truong says.
-“And plans cannot put limits on coverage of these essential health benefits."
+“Preexisting mental health and substance use conditions are covered too,” Truong adds.
+“And health plans cannot put limits on coverage of these essential health benefits."

-Dr. Arian and Truong recommend taking the time to review a plan's network of doctors and the medications covered before enrolling.
-You also want to familiarize yourself with the level of customer service that support plans provide.
+Dr. Arian and Truong recommend that you take the time to review a plan's network of doctors and the medications covered before enrolling.
+You also want to familiarize yourself with the level of customer service that plans provide.

-"It is important to do your research about the doctors and therapists within a plan's network as well as the services and medications covered," Truong says.
-"For example, Sharp Health Plan offers over 250 behavioral health providers for our members to choose from."
+"It’s important to do your research about the doctors and therapists within a plan's network, as well as the services and medications covered," Truong says.
+"For example, Sharp Health Plan makes it easy to get care, with thousands of behavioral health providers for our members to choose from."

 Sharp HealthCare accepts almost all health insurance plans, including Sharp Health Plan.
 Learn more about purchasing individual insurance.